--Review of the company’s operations, ensuring efficiency and economy
+-Reviewing the company’s operations, ensuring efficiency and economy

--Assuring compliance with applicable laws and regulations”
+-Assuring compliance with applicable laws and regulations.”

 Question: What are some of the things you do after an audit has been completed?

-Example: “After an audit has been completed, I take several steps to improve the outcome of the audit and ensure that the information I am presenting is used to improve the operations of the organization.
-These include issuing the audit report promptly, reviewing the results with the stakeholders, encouraging the adoption of the recommendations from the audit and being available to assist with the implementation of the corrective actions.”
+Example: “After an audit has been completed, I take several steps to improve the outcome of the audit and ensure the information I am presenting is used to improve the operations of the organization.
+These include issuing the audit report promptly, reviewing the results with the stakeholders, encouraging the adoption of the recommendations from the audit, and being available to assist with the implementation of the corrective actions.”

 Question: What do you consider the key skills a staff auditor should possess?

 Explanation: The interviewer may ask this question for two reasons.
 The first is to determine if you have the skills they are looking for since you will only talk about the skills you have.
-The second reason is that they are interested in your self-awareness and ability to be introspective.
-Your answer should reflect your top skills as an auditor and should match the requirements called out in the job posting.
+The second reason is they are interested in your self-awareness and ability to be introspective.
+Your answer should reflect your top skills as an auditor and should match the requirements mentioned in the job posting.

-Example: “While there are many skills that a staff auditor should possess, the key ones are attention to detail, analysis, organization, and communication.
+Example: “While there are many skills a staff auditor should possess, the key ones are attention to detail, analysis, organization, and communication.
 Attention to detail is critical because missing anything during an audit violates the purpose of the audit.
 The ability to analyze the information presented facilitates the process of identifying issues the organization needs to be made aware of.
-Organizational skills make the audit process more efficient and effective.
-Finally, the ability to communicate the audit results, including any recommendations you have as a result of the audit helps you deliver value to the organization.”
+Organizational skills make the auditing process more efficient and effective.
+Finally, the ability to communicate the audit results, including any recommendations you have as a result of the audit, helps you deliver value to the organization.”

-Question: What items does an Internal Audit Plan contain?
+Question: What items does an internal audit plan contain?

 Example: “A good plan for an internal company audit will describe the mission, scope, and standards of the audit.
-It will also define the degree of independence, objectivity, authority, and accountability of the Internal Auditor.
+It will also define the degree of independence, objectivity, authority, and accountability of the internal auditor.
 Most importantly, it grants the authority to the auditor and compels the departments that need to be audited to provide the information required by the auditor.
 Without this plan or similar authority, most managers wouldn't see any benefit to being audited and may be reluctant to provide the information and resources the auditor needs.”

 Question: Can you explain what you should do before initiating an audit?

 -Deciding which departments of the company will be audited.
-This can be made easier if the company creates an annual audit plan.
+This can be easier if the company creates an annual audit plan.

--Develop a plan for the audit, which defines the scope and purpose of the audit and details the resources needed.
+-Develop a plan for the audit which defines the scope and purpose of the audit and details the resources needed.
 It also helps to confirm the auditor’s authority.

 -Hold a meeting with the organization’s management team and the auditors to discuss the plan, purpose, and scope of the audit.
 This provides everyone the opportunity to discuss the audit and get their questions answered.